GemsLoveNLP/TTS-esp-mb/README.md

 - The things this file can do can be acheived through the command line

 Prereq:
+for espeak+mbrola:
 - install espeak
 - install mbrola
 - for installation guide check out <https://youtu.be/stMPWkRvTSA>
+for balcon (prefered):
+- run the "install.sh" file

 Function explanation: